House by the Railroad by Edward Hopper, 1925

 Early American art was frequently practical and included works such as samplers and trade figures.
 American painters in the colonial period produced mostly portraits, whereas painters in the Federal era were known for an expanded choice of genres, such as history painting.
 The great portraitists of the colonies included Benjamin West, John Singleton Copley, and Gilbert Stuart.
 Among those who painted scenes of everyday life, John Lewis Krimmel was a trailblazer.

 Few genres of American painting are as universally liked as landscape.
-Billman looks at the beginning of landscape painting in the United States at the turn of the 19th century and explores its fruition in the Hudson River School (1830—1860) with iconic works by Thomas Cole, Asher B. Durand, and Frederic Edwin Church.
+Explore the beginning of landscape painting in the United States at the turn of the 19th century and its fruition in the Hudson River School (1830–1870) with iconic works by Thomas Cole, Asher B. Durand, and Frederic Edwin Church.
 Westward expansion inspired the creation of majestic images by Albert Bierstadt and Thomas Moran.

 As new entrants into the international art world, American painters of the later 19th century looked to Europe for training and inspiration.
-Nevertheless, America’s distinctive national outlook shaped the evolution of the styles that its art embraced, including impressionism.
-Examine the paintings produced by artists Thomas Eakins, James McNeill Whistler, Winslow Homer, Mary Cassatt, and John Singer Sargent, as well as the activities of American art collectors who patronized European avant-garde artists.
+Nevertheless, America’s distinctive national outlook shaped the evolution of the styles that its artists embraced, including Impressionism.
+Examine paintings by artists Thomas Eakins, James McNeill Whistler, Winslow Homer, Mary Cassatt, and John Singer Sargent, as well as the activities of American art collectors who patronized European avant-garde artists.

-American industry and commerce expanded in the beginning of the 20th century, and so did the embrace of new subjects and techniques by the nation’s artists.
-Explore the rapid changes in American art as painters such as those of the Ashcan School, Stuart Davis, Edward Hopper, and Georgia O’Keeffe began to experiment with new approaches, including abstraction, as they sought to harness the excitement of expanding cities and urban leisure activities.
-In counterpoint, the regionalism of Grant Wood and Thomas Hart Benton celebrated rural America.
+American industry and commerce expanded in the beginning of the 20th century, and so did the choice of subjects and techniques by the nation’s artists.
+Explore the rapid changes in American art as painters such as those of the Ashcan School, Stuart Davis, Edward Hopper, and Georgia O’Keeffe experimented with new approaches, including abstraction, as they sought to harness the excitement of expanding cities and urban leisure activities.
+In counterpoint, Grant Wood and Thomas Hart Benton celebrated rural America.

-By the 1950s, New York began to emerge as the center of the art world, and for the first time, American artists began to set trends.
-Explore American art’s meteoric rise in the last half of the 20th century, from the exciting innovations of abstract expressionists Jackson Pollock, Mark Rothko, Franz Kline, and Robert Motherwell, to the vibrant pop art of Andy Warhol, Roy Lichtenstein, David Hockney, and Larry Rivers.
-The day concludes with a look at the rich artwork being produced in the United States in our time.
+By the 1950s, New York City had emerged as the world’s new artistic capital and, for the first time, American artists began to set trends.
+Explore American art’s meteoric rise in the second half of the 20th century, from the exciting innovations of Abstract Expressionists Jackson Pollock, Mark Rothko, Franz Kline, and Robert Motherwell to the vibrant pop art of Andy Warhol, Roy Lichtenstein, David Hockney, and Larry Rivers.
+The course concludes with a brief look at the rich painting being produced in the United States today.

-Billman is an affiliated faculty member in the department of art and art history at Georgetown University.
+Billman is retired from the department of art and art history at Georgetown University.

 World Art History Certificate core course: Earn 1 credit*